-- 2.3.1 An applicant is either fit for the intended duties at sea, fit for restricted duties or unfit. - 2.3.2 If fit for duties with limitations or restrictions the medical practitioner must clearly outline the limitations on the certificate of medical fitness(i.e. not fit for lookout duties during the hours of darkness, must not operate lifting appliance, etc.). - 2.3.3 Those declared unfit may be temporarily or permanently unfit. - 2.3.4 If temporarily unfit, the medical practitioner should specify a minimum period after which the assessment should be reviewed.
+- 2.3.1 An applicant is either fit for the intended duties at sea, fit for restricted duties or unfit. - 2.3.2 If fit for duties with limitations or restrictions the Medical Practitioners must clearly outline the limitations on the Certificate of Medical Fitness (i.e. not fit for lookout duties during the hours of darkness, must not operate lifting appliance, etc.). - 2.3.3 Those declared unfit may be temporarily or permanently unfit. - 2.3.4 If temporarily unfit, the Medical Practitioners should specify a minimum period after which the assessment should be reviewed.